erikpukinskis/prototype-narrative-editor/README.md

 There's a lot going on there, but the gist of it is that we read in the [README.md](README.md) file, split it up into chunks, find all of these files we've described, and save them into a folder called "narrative-build".

 And that's it!
 That's all of the code we need for this narrative to come alive!
+We just need that little bit of human-intervention that I mentioned before.

+That's where you come in.
+Tie your shoes and tighten your belt, we're about to deploy some software.

 Running your own copy of Narrative
 ----------------------------------

-It's lovely that we have all of this code all written out here, but what do we actually *do* with it to get our server running?

 You'll need to [install Git](http://git-scm.com/downloads), [Node.js](http://nodejs.org/) and [NPM](https://www.npmjs.org/) on your computer first.
 Then open a terminal and run: